-The good news is that nowadays the way people consume music has changed, and the traditional music industry media distribution channels are declining in importance and relevance for unsigned bands and independent artists.
+The good news is the way people consume music has changed, and the traditional music industry media distribution channels are declining in importance and relevance for unsigned bands and independent artists.
 Today we have direct to consumer channels, and we don’t have to play by the archaic rules of the old music media world.

 Spotify allows fans to listen to whatever they want, whenever they want.
 Spotify has also inadvertently destroyed the concept of new music, but combining new music with old music on their playlists.

 New on Spotify simply means ‘new to me’ with Spotify curated playlists containing music by theme, not by release date.
 On the playlists we analysed we found newly released tracks alongside tracks that span an 11-year release date period.
 For most listeners, it’s all-new music, because it’s the first time they have heard it.
 When was the last time you heard a track on Spotify that you liked and then Googled it to check when it was released?

-So let’s forget the traditional music industry media channels and consider how we can apply The Disney model to other direct to fan distribution channels like social media.
 As a new band or artist on Facebook, Instagram, Twitter et al you have new fans finding you each week.
-Most fans arrive in response to one thing.
-That could be The one gig they attended, the one YouTube video they saw, the one track they found on Spotify.
-So that means you have a lot more to share with them.
+Most fans arrive in response to one thing: EG The one gig they attended, the one YouTube video they saw, the one track they found on Spotify.
+This means you have a lot more to share with them.

 “Forget the music industry as an audience, and focus on your fan audience.
 Until all your fans have heard all your previous tracks and watched all your previous videos, you have so much left to do.”

 Start by creating assets for every track you’ve ever released.
 It doesn’t have to be expensive, these assets could include:

 - The musical score of the track, so your fans can play along at home

 - Printed lyrics of the track

 - The limited edition live mp3 give away of the track

 - Limited-edition vinyl of the track